boleslaw/cats/README.md

+cats
+====
 This is a script to get popular reddit images from bash and stitch them together so it is mostly just cat pictures
-====